BrendanHiggins/BrendanHiggins.github.io/_posts/2022-04-23-Canine-Kidney-Disease.md

 A short list includes: CoQ10 supplements, L-carnitine, Astragalus Extract, and Rehmannia Root.
 From what I can tell, these things are not going to hurt in moderation (Even Hill's Prescription lists L-carnitine as an ingredient).
 If you give your dog an entirely raw diet, you may consider these things.

 I also read a lot about beets.
-They may be helfpul, either as a powder or raw.
+They may be helpful, either as a powder or raw.
 Some fruits are fine too, like apples, blueberries, and raspberries.
-If you really want to include carbs for some reason, white rice (although there's some debate on white vs brown vs "wild" rices...), or a small amount of sweet potato seem to be acceptable.
+If you really want to include carbs for some reason, white rice (although there's some debate on white vs brown vs "wild" rice...), or a small amount of sweet potato seem to be acceptable.

 A small, somewhat random note, there's something about k/d dogs and the acidity of their urine.
 So avoid cranberry or other "bladder" supplements traditionally designed to increase urine acidity to fight off bladder/UTI infections.
 The Hill's Science prescription is labeled with something fancy called "S+OXSHIELD" which is supposed to be non-acidifying, so just be careful with what you feed your dog and it's effect on diet acidity.